birc-stormtroopers/bit-manipulation/README.md

 x & (1 << 3) = 00001000
 ```

+In Rust it could look like this (for eight-bit words):

 ```rust
 fn get(x: u8, i: u8) -> u8 {
     x & (1 << i)
 }
 ```

+If you want to interpret the result as a boolean value, there are two issues.
+The first is how hardware generally interpret bit-patterns as truth-values.
+Most hardware instructions consider the bit pattern with all zeros to be false and anything else to be true.
+Many programming langauges do the same, considering anything "zero-like" (empty lists or strings, the number zero, etc.) to mean false and anything else to mean true.
+This is sometimes called [truthiness](https://en.wikipedia.org/wiki/Truthiness) after The Colbert Report.
+If you in such a language, an integer can already be used as a truth(y) value, and you don't have to do anything more to interpret the bit pattern you get from `x & (1 << i)`.

+Some languages are more strict about their type system, though, and do not consider any type of integer a boolean value.
+If so, you can easily translate the integer the bit manipulations are making into a boolean value; just compare the result with zero.
+If the bit pattern `x & (1 << i)` is zero (which we should interpret as false), then `x & (1 << i) != 0` is false, while if `x & (1 << i)` is non-zero, `x & (1 << i) != 0` is true.
+Comparing with zero has the effect of telling the type system that any non-zero value should be `true` and only zero should be `false`.

 ```rust
 fn get_bool(x: u8, i: u8) -> bool {